hubertwwong/settingsForUnixAndOSX/debian/README.md

 aaaUpdateDotFiles.
 Copies all of the dot files and overrides them.
-Assumes that you are using some drop directory.
+Assumes that you are using some dropbox directory.
 Change the path if you want to use it.